-The school receives some funding for ICT in school, and this is spent on the network, staff, software, ICT suites, printers, training etc. Equipment for use at home and for personal use by your children is over and above this, which is why schools ask families to contribute.
+The school receives some funding for ICT in school, and this is spent on the network, staff, software, ICT suites, printers, training etc. Equipment for use at home and for personal use by your children is over and above this, which is why schools ask families to make a contribution.
 Without that help the Programme would not be able to go ahead.

-What happens if I cannot make the donations, you are asking for?
+What happens if I can't make the regular donations?

-No child will be excluded from access to an iPad because of their parents' 'financial circumstances so please contact the iPads Administrator at rsipads@rs.rklt.co.uk to discuss the options available, or if your financial circumstances change during the term of the scheme.
+No child will be excluded from access to an iPad because of their parents' 'financial circumstances so please contact the iPads Administrator if your financial circumstances change.